 Some of the biggest perks of using hard money loans include:

 - The loan review isn't as arduous as with banks.

 - Borrower(s) who can't get a conventional loan often qualify.

-- Properties that need too much work for a bank to be interested often qualify.
+- Properties that needs too much work for a bank to be interested often qualify.

 - They're available if a traditional loan falls through while the property is under contract.

 The biggest disadvantage is obviously the cost.
 If what you’re looking for doesn’t fall into one of the scenarios mentioned above, it’s probably best to look elsewhere.